Element84/PTKTestKit/README.md

 ## Installation

 The preferred way to install PTKTestKit will, eventually, be via the [CocoaPods](http://cocoapods.org) package manager.
-At the current commit the only way to install PTKTestKit is to clone the repository and copy source files into as needed into your project.
+There exists a podspec that works but it has not been added to the Cocoapods master spec repo yet.
 When copying files into your project or workspace, make sure to add them to your test targets.

 ## Example